 Arthrodesis is an overarching term for surgeries that fuse together two or more bones or joint bones.

 Dr. Ahuja utilizes arthrodesis in spinal fusion surgeries including posterior lumbar interbody fusions.
 In spinal fusions, surgeons place a bone graft between vertebrae so that new bone grows into that space.
 These are also known as Posterior Lumbar Interbody Fusion, or PLIF, surgeries.

 Generally, spinal fusions are used to reduce or eliminate instability in the back along with associated pain in the lower back and legs.
-Athrodesis is also commonly used to treat arthritis in the ankle, knee or hip, though Dr. Ahuja’s focus is on spinal fusions.
+Athrodesis is also commonly used to treat arthritis in the ankle, knee or hip, though Dr. Ahuja’s focus in his Wisconsin practice is on spinal fusions.

 PLIF and MAS® PLIF

 The PLIF is a more traditional “open” type surgery.
 The MAS® PLIF procedure is a type of less invasive spinal fusion surgery that can result in less post-surgery muscle pain and a quicker recovery for many patients, getting you back on your feet and in good health faster.

 MAS® PLIF stands for Maximum Access Surgery Posterior Lumbar Interbody Fusion.
 The procedure utilizes advanced less invasive surgical techniques that constitute a less disruptive approach to decompressing nerve roots and fusing one or more vertebrae together.

 MAS® PLIF requires a smaller incision because there is no need to retract the muscle along the spine.
 This service can often lead to faster recovery times and less pain than with a traditional PLIF approach.

 In addition, the MAS® PLIF has the following benefits: